Notable Guitar Sales

 1958 Gibson Explorer

 - $611,000 10/15/2006

 Originally listed in the 1958 Gibson catalog for $247.50, the forward-looking design was a commercial flop.
 Less than 50 were made due to an utter lack of public interest in the design.
 It was offered at the same price as the Les Paul Standard.
 It was reissued in the 1970s to slightly better sales.
 In 1976 a 17-year-old David Howell Evans wandered into Manny’s Music store in NYC looking to buy a Les Paul or a Rickenbacker, and settled instead on a Gibson Explorer.
 He paid $450.
 Evans (The Edge) went on to tour with his band U2 and the popularity of the Gibson Explorer took off.
 The new interest in the design sparked interest in the original release.
 Only 38 of the original series are known to exist.
-Collectors of the design include: Rick Nielsen of Cheap Trick (has 2 Explorers), Gary Moore, Dave Grohl (Foo Fighters), Allen Collins (Lynyrd Skynyrd), Brendon Small (Dethklok) and his alter-ego Skwisgaar Skwigelf, James Hatfield (Metallica) and Matthias Jabs (Scorpions).
+Collectors of the design include Rick Nielsen of Cheap Trick (who owns Explorers), Gary Moore, Dave Grohl (Foo Fighters), Allen Collins (Lynyrd Skynyrd), Brendon Small (Dethklok) and his alter-ego Skwisgaar Skwigelf, James Hatfield (Metallica) and Matthias Jabs (Scorpions).

 1964 Gibson SG